Books

 Again, very similar to the Matrix, but it has a level atmosphere that the Matrix doesn't have.
 The antagonists of the film again have that Abyssal/Seers vibe, where they control everything that the literal Sleepers of the world do.
 Instead of making the "the System that runs everything" a given fact, they show HOW they run everything.

-Limits of Control, by Jim Jaramusch
+by Jim Jaramusch

 Due to the nature of the movie, very little is explained.
 The best that can be surmised is that the movie is about a silent Hit Man who goes about the process of gathering intel from his informants as he is about the make a hit against a powerful target.
 Each contact speaks to the Lone Man (as he is referred to) in a long, monologue-ish diatribe that may or may not have anything to do with the task at hand, but somehow, it is.